What to Do If Someone is Blackmailing You from Another Country

 Cease contact with the blackmailer completely.
 Block them on all platforms and delete the conversation threads only after saving evidence.
 Continued communication gives them opportunities to manipulate you further, gather additional information, or escalate their threats.

 Many victims feel they need to negotiate or explain their situation, but blackmailers aren't interested in your circumstances.
 They're running a criminal business, and engagement signals you're a promising target.
-Silence often causes them to move on to easier victims.

 Document Everything